-Although I’ve been to the Caribbean more times than I can remember, I’m certain I will never forget my experience in Anse La Raye, because here, I experienced many firsts.
+My service program with Global Volunteers will live me forever!
+Although I’ve been to the Caribbean more times than I can remember, I’m certain I will never forget my experience in Anse La Raye, because I know I truly made a difference to children.
+And I also experienced many firsts.

 - First taste of bread fruit.